 People are making decisions using peer-to-peer communications.
 By people, I mean, me and you as well.
 We all love to hear about a great product or service from a trustworthy source-someone credible and reliable.

 Today, only very successful brands are boosting very real results using highly-effective and organic networks.
-This is easily measured against those in “what they do assuring that growth is either equivalent or better than what you could do using traditional media—25 years ago”.
+We measure our client work all the time.
+This is easily measured against traditional media who is falling by the wayside.

-There is far more to gain from developing a solid word-of-mouth (WOM) marketing strategy than any other advertising tool available today.
-You don’t have to believe me—I’ll prove it.
+There is far more to gain from developing a successful social media following applying some word-of-mouth (WOM) facts below with a marketing strategy.
+Instagram is better than any other advertising platform available today.

 This is a partial list of some